Orbital magnetic octupole in crystalline solids and characterization of orbital altermagnetism: Results and Discussion

 For later convenience, we introduce the derivatives of the MO with respect to $\mu$ as

 which naturally appear in linear and nonlinear response functions, as will be shown.
 To proceed with the rigorous discussion, we restict ourselves to insulating systems at zero temperature ($T=0$).
-By utilizing the Maxwell equation in Eq.~\eqref{eq:maxwell}, we can write the polarization charge induced by the magnetic field gradient as
+By utilizing the Maxwell relation in Eq.~\eqref{eq:maxwell}, we can write the polarization charge induced by the magnetic field gradient as

 where $\bm{P}$ denotes the polarization.
 We consider centrosymmetric materials, for which a polarization driven solely by a uniform magnetic field is forbidden ~\cite{gao:prb2018spinMQM,shitade:prb2018orbitalMQM,gao:prb2018orbitalMQM,shitade:prb2019spinMQM}.
 The tensor $\alpha_{ijk}$ in Eq.~\eqref{eq:pola_charge} therefore characterizes the QME coupling, i.e., a polarization response induced by a magnetic field gradient.
 Equation~\eqref{eq:pola_charge} indicates the direct relationship between the MO and the QME tensor.
+It should be pointed out, however, that a microscopic formulation of polarization responses to spatially nonuniform fields requires a careful treatment of spatial inhomogeneities that break lattice periodicity~\cite{xiao:prl2009}.

 The MO is also related to magnetization responses induced by an electric field gradient~\cite{shitade:prb2018orbitalMQM}.
 The magnetization arising from the nonuniform MO is described as

 where $\bm{M}$ represents the magnetization.
 Considering an electric field $\bm{E} = \partial_{\bm{r}} \mu / e$ generated by a nonuniform chemical potential, the magnetization can be written as